n8n-io/n8n-docs/docs/hosting/logging-monitoring/monitoring.md

 <!-- vale off -->
 ## healthz and healthz/readiness
 <!-- vale on -->
 The `/healthz` endpoint returns a standard HTTP status code.
 200 indicates the instance is reachable.
-It does not indicate DB status.
+It doesn't indicate DB status.
 It's available for both self-hosted and Cloud users.

 Access the endpoint: